johngitahi/xguard/README.md

 ## What are Guard Clauses
 A guard clause is simply a check that immediately exits the function, either with a return statement or an exception.
 If you're used to writing functions that check to ensure everything is valid for the function to run, then you write the main function code, and then you write else statements to deal with error cases, this involves inverting your current workflow.
 The benefit is that your code will tend to be shorter and simpler, and less deeply indented.
 [Credit](https://deviq.com/design-patterns/guard-clause)

-## How to use this library
+## How to use this package
-Using this library is easy.
-Just import the library, create an instance of the Xguard class, and start chaining your guard clauses together.
+Using this package is easy.
+Just import the package, create an instance of the Xguard class, and start chaining your guard clauses together.

 In dev mode, if you still encounter a lot of import errors, and you think you know what you are doing, try to add the xguard dir to the python path.
 ```